Yes, because the alternative is no book promotion, which naturally doesn’t work.

 Paid promotion and advertising

-There are so many paid options available that a list would be far too long to add here.
+There are so many paid options available to market your book that a list would be far too long to add here.

 The key to paid book promotion is to target real book readers, and if possible, in your genre, and not waste money on advertising to a general audience.
 This is why Google Ads are unsuitable, as they can’t be as narrowly targeted.